Can Dogs Eat Pomegranate?

 July 3, 2021

 Pomegranates are one of nature’s superfoods.
 They taste great and look great sitting on your table in the fruit bowl.
 Getting kids to eat their fruit is easy when you have a pomegranate around.

 But what about dogs?
 Are they able to enjoy the great taste and health benefits associated with pomegranate, like ample Vitamin C, folate, and antioxidants?

-We did some research, and it turns out that dogs CAN enjoy pomegranate, but there are some caveats before you go dishing some out to Rufus.
 Keep reading to discover all you need to know about giving your dog some pomegranate.

 Can Dogs Eat Pomegranate?

 Yes, dogs can eat pomegranate.
 The fruit is not toxic, and the arils and juice have many health benefits.
 Still, the peel should not be fed to dogs to avoid intestinal blockages.
 Follow the recommendations with serving size, as pomegranates are not suitable for all dogs and may cause vomiting and stomach upset.